Identity Ireland

-Identity Ireland (Aitheantas Éire) was a political party in Ireland.
+Identity Ireland (Aitheantas Éire) was a minor anti-immigration political party in Ireland.
 A right-wing to far-right party, it never achieved electoral representation at local or national level.
 It was launched in Dublin on 22 July 2015.
 Its founders were Gary Allen, Peter O'Loughlin and Alan Tighe.
 O'Loughlin, the party's national spokesperson, contested the 2016 Irish general election and 2019 European Parliament election.
-As of 2023, the party is defunct.
+As of 2023, the party was defunct.

 Policy

 Identity Ireland favoured Irish sovereignty by leaving the European Union and a return to the Irish pound.
 The party supported a controlled border policy in order to curtail the immigration that, it said, was putting strain on the Irish welfare system.
 It also supported more careful vetting of incoming asylum seekers.
 It supported the Irish branch of Pegida, and joined the Fortress Europe coalition.
-It advocated the introduction of a two strike law for serious offences, as well as the re-introduction of penal labour.
+It advocated the introduction of a two-strike law for serious offences, as well as the re-introduction of penal labour.
 It supported keeping Ireland's neutrality.
 It also advocated in favour of Brexit.